 Feature Extraction#

-Convolutional networks used for image classification consist of two main components: a convolutional backbone, composed of convolution and pooling layers, followed by a classification head made up of fully-connected layers.
+Convolutional networks used for image classification consist of two main components: a backbone composed of convolution and pooling layers, followed by a classification head made up of fully-connected layers.
 Broadly speaking, the convolutional backbone extracts generic features from the input image, while the classification head interprets these features to make a prediction.
-Transfer learning takes advantage of this architecture to repurpose the convolutional backbone of a pre-trained network.
+Transfer learning takes advantage of this architecture to repurpose the convolutional backbone of a pretrained network.
 Instead of training an entire model from scratch, the pre-trained backbone is reused to extract features from new data.
-Then, a new classifier is trained on top of these extracted features.
-This particular approach is commonly referred to as feature extraction.
+Then, a new classifier is trained on top of these features.
+This is commonly referred to as feature extraction.

 feature extraction